 - For the summary of the insurance policy with the key benefits and exclusions and other information please refer to travel.
 Please ensure to carefully read through this information.

-- Insurance cover is limited to 10 days either side of a La Trobe approved credit-bearing international activity.
+- Insurance cover is limited to a maximum combined 10 days either side of a La Trobe approved credit-bearing international activity.
 You are advised to purchase your own travel insurance for any additional days of non-La Trobe approved activity.

 - No cover applies to destinations advised as “Do not travel” by the Department of Home Affairs.
 The University advises students to refrain from travelling to these destinations.
 Advisory Levels explained: http://smartraveller.gov.au.

 - If you are travelling to a destination that has been identified as ‘Reconsider your need for travel’, you must also complete a Risk Assessment Checklist

 - You must have comprehensive travel and health insurance before going on exchange.
 Some host universities may also require that you take out their health insurance policy.
 Carefully review your acceptance information for insurance requirements.

 - All travel and insurance documents must be submitted to your education abroad advisor at least 28 days before your departure from Australia.